Skip to main content

 Escalate

-Correlate & close
+Correlate & Resolve

-Close the detection and allow it to be used as a threat indicator for other cases.
+Resolve the detection and allow it to be used as a threat indicator for other cases.

 Skip